 As an Mphil/PhD student in the Families and Social Capital group you will work in a wide range of disciplines and inter-disciplinary subjects; and follow the course either full-time, part-time or by distance learning.
 In addition to excellent supervision from an individually appointed, internationally respected academic committee, you will participate in MSc-level research methods and discipline-specific modules, as well as training days designed specifically for our Institute of Social Science Research (ISSR) PhD community.
 Read more about the ISSR.

-The wide range of research activities in the Faculty of Arts and Human Sciences, together with the mix of academic staff, post-doctoral research fellows and visiting professors, allows us to offer a stimulating and diverse postgraduate environment.
-Read more about Research Degrees at LSBU and for an informal discussion about your research interests contact Prof. Yvette Taylor, (link to People Finder entry) Head of the Weeks Centre for Social and Policy Research.
+The wide range of research activities in the School of Law and Social Sciences, together with the mix of academic staff, post-doctoral research fellows and visiting professors, allows us to offer a stimulating and diverse postgraduate environment.
+Read more about Research Degrees at LSBU.

 Families and Social Capital Research Group

 Tel: 020 7815 5705/5875

 Email: Prof Val Gillies at email@example.com or Dr Tracey Reynolds: firstname.lastname@example.org

 Ask a question

 Tel: 0800 923 8888